 Conclusion

-HAZID is a proactive approach that aims to identify potential hazards early in the process design or operational phase, while HAZOP is a more detailed and in-depth methodology that focuses on each individual element of the system or process.
+HAZID and HAZOP are proactive approaches to safety that aim to identify potential hazards early in the process design or operational phases.
+HAZOP, however, is a more detailed and in-depth methodology that focuses on each individual element of the system or process.

-By leveraging these methodologies, businesses can reduce the risks associated with their operations and improve overall safety outcomes and ultimately protect business, people, workplace and the environment from catastrophic consequences.
+By leveraging these methodologies, businesses can reduce the risks associated with their operations and improve overall safety outcomes to ultimately protect business, people, workplace and the environment from catastrophic consequences.